 The historical park also includes several picnic pavilions (including a large one that is covered and screened), restroom facilities, a unique themed children's playground, a baseball diamond, tennis, volleyball and basketball courts.
 The park is open Tuesday through Sunday 8:00 a.m. to 8:00 p.m. during the summer and 8:00 a.m. to 6:00 p.m. during the winter.
 The fort museum hours are 9:00 a.m. until 4:00 p.m.
 The park is closed Mondays.
 Admission is free.

 On the eastern edge of town, Jungle Adventures Nature Park is a sad reminder of roadside America's glory days.
 The now faded larger-than-life alligator marks the entrance to the park where a number of exotic animals call home.
 Besides the animal displays, the park advertises jungle adventure shows, a jungle cruise and more.
 The park is open daily from 9:30 a.m. to 5:30 p.m., rain or shine.
-Unfortunately, we arrived too late to experience Jungle Adventures first hand, so I can't say whether the $19.95 plus tax (or $10.95 plus tax for children ages 3-11) is worth the price of admission.
+Unfortunately, we arrived too late to experience Jungle Adventures first hand, so I can't say whether the $23.95 plus tax (or $16.95 plus tax for children ages 3-11, children under age 3 are admitted free and seniors ages 60 and over $20.95) is worth the price of admission.

 As you can imagine, it isn't hard to find surprises in a community where it is Christmas all year round — from the large Christmas tree perched at the corner of one intersection to Santa's reindeer and sleigh atop a building in a RV park, it is easy to see that residents are all too willing to capitalize on the town's name.
 While there is a small Christmas gift shop, there really isn't too much else in town except for the corner Circle K convenience store.
 If you are looking to park your camper, you are in luck with Christmas RV Park.
 Of course, if you are into roughing it, there is primative camping available at Tosohatchee Reserve State Park in Christmas.
 Otherwise, the nearest lodging is either in Orlando or Titusville.